munificent/journal/asset/post/2010-12-14-the-trouble-with-constructors.md

 It's bad form, but it's safe.
 The reason why is because Java has *default initialization*.
 Before you ever assign to a field in Java, it still has a well-defined value.
-Numbers are 0, booleans are false, and reference types are `null`.
+Numbers are 0, Booleans are false, and reference types are `null`.

 Whoops!
 That last one is a [doozy](http://lambda-the-ultimate.org/node/3186).
 I *hate* having to check for `null` at